trywilco/wilco-docs/docs/submitting-your-quest-for-review/graphic-design-guidelines.md

 First and foremost, Please download the design template file **[here](https://drive.google.com/file/d/1BwGL7DgUpXSwxdjjBPjWIMdnSJHHmERY/view?usp=sharing)**.

-In order to publish your quest, you need two assets: The Quest Cover and the Quest Logo.
+In order to publish your quest, you need only one asset: The Quest Cover.

 ## The Quest Cover